California Psalms

 an ideal mechanism regulated

-4 I find infinite appeal in cruelty’s sinless part,
+4 I find infinite appeal in an impeccably severe

 coordinating breathing in deep water, projected